-- 1.1 Color guards in the Independent A Classes from the United States composed of performers not over 22 years of age as of 12:01 a.m. on April 1st of any given year shall be permitted to compete in contest governed by WGI.
-Independent Open Class color guards from the United States may utilize performers not over 23 years of age as of 12:01 a.m. on April 1st of any given year.
+1.1 Color guards in the Independent A Classes from the United States composed of performers not over 24 years of age as of 12:01 a.m. on April 1, 2022, shall be permitted to compete in contests governed by WGI.
+Independent Open Class color guards from the United States may utilize performers not over 25 years of age as of 12:01 a.m. on April 1, 2022.
 Independent World Class Color guards may compete with performers of any age.
 Each color guard appearing in a WGI contest shall be prepared to show proof of age.
 International independent color guards are not bound by any age limit except for U.S. citizens performing with that group.
-U.S. citizens performing with an international group may not exceed the age allowed for that classification. - 1.1.1 U.S. Military veterans may be granted one (1) year of eligibility immediately following their end of active service.
-To qualify, individual must have enlisted prior to their 19th birthday, served for no less than four (4) years, and must have been honorably discharged or medially separated.
-Veteran must submit a copy their discharge papers and separation documents to WGI prior to December 1 to qualify. - 1.2 All participants of any color guard competing in any scholastic class must have approval for participation in any WGI-sanctioned event by the administration of the sponsoring school(s) or educational institution. - 1.2.1 Types of scholastic color guards are defined as follows:
+U.S. citizens performing with an international group may not exceed the age allowed for that classification.